jjkeith/Bright-Lights-Big-Kitty/README.md

 * Rules and theme: Beatrix Keith
 * Inspiration: Machi Koro © IDW Games, 2015

 ##Future Plans
 ####Starter cards
 ######four cards total; chosen at random
->Note that I should start building this with just one card and everyone collects rent on every turn

 1. Cat Rescue - odds
 2. Cat Breeder - evens